-1. Complete and submit the University of California Application for Admissions & Scholarships by November 30th.

-2. Complete and submit the Free Application for Federal Student Aid (FAFSA) and a GPA Verification form by March 2nd.
+- 1. Complete and submit the University of California Application for Admissions & Scholarships by November 30th - Complete and submit the Free Application for Federal Student Aid (FAFSA) and a GPA Verification form by March 2nd. - 3.
+Complete and return any additional documents requested by the Office of Financial Aid and Scholarships.